Deploying to Pivotal Cloud Foundry

 On an on-premises server, server group, or cluster

 This document focuses on deploying to the Cloud Foundry, for more information on deploying to servers, server groups and clusters, see Deploying to Your Own Servers.

 Upload a new file for deployment.
 Click the Choose file button, select your application file, and then click Open.

 Note: The application file size limit is 90 MB.

-Using the drop-down menu, select the Runtime version to which you to deploy:
+Using the drop-down menu, select the Runtime version to which you wish to deploy:

 Through this field, you can set on how many instances to deploy your application.
 What each of these instances represents in terms of actual computing power is something that depends on your specific PCF configuration.